abdoo8080/tutorials/Virtual Machine set-up/Tutorial.md

-## Now that we have VirtualBox, let's download the Unbuntu Linux operating system (OS)
+## Now that we have VirtualBox, let's download the Ubuntu Linux operating system (OS)
 * Go to the [Ubuntu Website](https://ubuntu.com/)
 * In the navigation bar, click on **Developer** then **Develop on Ubuntu**